 1) Can parents stay on campus and watch practices?

 Our experience has shown that parent drop-ins during the week can make homesickness worse for younger campers.
-If homesickness is not a concern, parents may watch practice sessions from the stands in the natatorium, but are not allowed on deck or in the locker rooms, nor may parents attend lectures or classroom sessions.
-Additionally, Total Performance will not coordinate meet-ups between parents and campers because their schedule is too busy.
+If homesickness is not a concern, parents may watch practice sessions from the stands in the natatorium.
+Parents are NOT allowed on deck or in the locker rooms.
+Additionally, parents are NOT allowed to attend lectures or classroom sessions.
+Lastly, Total Performance will not coordinate meet-ups between parents and campers because their schedule is too busy.